 The criteria below are the minimum standards for development in the River Corridor.
 Where more than one district is involved, the most restrictive standard shall take precedence.
+New development within the River Corridor is prohibited except as identified below.

-- 1. In a designated center that lies in the River Corridor, infill development is allowed provided that the location of said development is not less than the distance between pre-existing adjacent structures and the top of bank. - 2.
+- 1. In a designated center that lies in the River Corridor, infill development is allowed provided that the location of said development is no less than the shortest distance between immediately adjacent existing aboveground development and the top of bank. - 2.
 Development outside of designated centers shall meet the following criteria: - a.
 In-Fill Between Existing Development: Development must be located no closer to the channel than the adjacent existing primary structures, within a gap that is no more than 300 feet, or - b.
-Down River Shadow: New proposed development that is adjacent to existing structures shall be located in the shadow area directly behind and further from the channel than the existing structure, or within 50 feet the to downstream side and no closer to the top of bank.
+Down River Shadow: New proposed development that is adjacent to existing structures shall be located in the shadow area directly behind and further from the channel than the existing structure, or within 50 feet to the downstream side and no closer to the top of bank.
 Below-ground utilities may also be placed within the same shadow dimensions of an existing below-ground system.